jjgrainger/PostTypes/docs/post-types/Add-taxonomies.md

 $books->register();
 ```

-This method only attaches the taxonomy to the PostType, to _create_ a taxonomy see the [documentation](../taxonomies/Create-a-taxonomy.md) on creating a new Taxonomy.
+This method only attaches the taxonomy to the post type, to _create_ a taxonomy see the [documentation](../taxonomies/Create-a-taxonomy.md) on creating a new taxonomy.

-Taxonomies and PostTypes can be created in any order.
+Taxonomies and post types can be created in any order.